 Kids will love

-- Discovering the treasures of the museum through the game
+- Discovering the treasures of the museum through the games

-- The presentation of war scenes in the Second World War with audio and visual aids
+- The presentation of scenes from the Second World War with audio and visual aids

 Parents will love

 - The rare publications and photographic memoirs in the library of the museum